Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 ![kube-architecture](/img/hosting/kube-architecture.png)

 What services am I running exactly?
-Here is the exact list of services I'm running at the time of writing:
+Here is a list I'm running at the time of this writing:

 - Athens Go Proxy
 - Gitea